Henry-Cantrell/kakuro/README.md

 There are two numbers horizontally placed on the top of the board that the player must select to fulfill.
 Then, there are two vertically oriented numbers on the left side of the board that the player must consider as well.
 The player has 4 spaces in which to select numbers from the legal range (1-9).

-Firstly, the two numbers directly below a top number must sum to the top number.
+Firstly, the two numbers in a column directly below a top number must sum to the top number.

-Then, the two numbers preceding a side number must sum to that side number.
+Then, the two numbers in a row adjacent to a side number must sum to that side number.

 Once these conditions have been fulfilled for all 4 top numbers and lefthand numbers, the game is legally won.